The two most frequent questions I get are

 So If I need to save a bit of money, the season has ended for the shows I watch or I know I won’t have time to watch TV I can put the service on pause.

 Action item: Examine your cable bill.
 Try calling the cable company to see if they can lower your bill.
-If not, calculate how much you could save by using a streaming service like Hulu instead.
+If not, calculate how much you could save by using a streaming service or streaming stick like the Roku stick.

 Visiting the salon less often